harviu/WebGL-Example/exercises/2d_transformation.md

 # Exercise 4: 2D Transformation

 You will practice building 2D transformation matrices in this exercise.
 We are using `rotation.html` as the example code.
+I suggest avoid using AI for exercises, as you are learning fundamentals in exercises.

 ## Code Explanation